 Yogurt Plus

 I have done a lot of research on yogurt.
-Many of the world's centenarians have consumed yogurt daily and often as a dessert or meal.
+Many of the world's centenarians consume yogurt daily and often as a dessert or meal.
 Specific strains of bacteria have been selected for this yogurt to give you the most health benefits.
 If you have a weak immune system, the Streptococcus thermophilus L. delbrueckii, L. plantarum, L. reuteri, and Bifidobacterium in this yogurt will benefit your immune system powerfully.
-These helpful strains fight off viruses, fungi, and parasites that invade the gastrointestinal tract and the urogenital system too.
+These helpful strains fight off viruses, fungi, and parasites that invade the gastrointestinal tract and the urogenital system, too.
 They also help to reduce gut inflammation, decrease pathogen activity, and improve overall health.

 Equipment